 The British had planned to tow the German ship to a Scottish port, but the damage to the oiler’s stern frustrated this idea, and Altmark eventually reached Germany.

 The Norwegians were angered that their neutrality had been infringed, but wished not to be dragged into the war.
-Nonetheless, the Altmark incident raised doubts in the minds of the Allies, and well as among the Germans, about Norway’s neutrality.
-Each side had contingency plans for military action against Norway, primarily to control the traffic of Swedish iron ore, on which the German armaments industry depended in the early stages of the war.
+Nonetheless, the Altmark incident raised doubts in the minds of the Allies, and well as among the Germans, about the reality of Norway’s neutrality.
+Each side had contingency plans for military action against Norway, primarily to control the seaborne traffic in Swedish iron ore, on which the German armaments industry depended in the early stages of the war.
 The Altmark incident convinced Adolf Hitler that the Allies would not respect Norwegian neutrality, and on 19 February, he decided to intensify the planning for 'Weserübung', the seizure of Denmark and Norway starting on 9 April 1940.

-The Altmark incident gave the British a short-term but much needed boost in morale during the period of the 'Phoney War' that lasted from the start of the war in September 1930 to the launch of 'Sichelschnitt' in May 1940.
+The Altmark incident gave the British a short-term but much needed boost in morale during the period of the 'Phoney War' that lasted from the start of the war in September 1930 to the launch of 'Gelb' in May 1940.
 The incident also had a lasting propaganda effect in German-occupied Norway during the war, when the Norwegian collaborationist government tried to offset the nickname 'Quisling' for its adherents through the use of the location of the skirmish, Jøssingfjord, to coin the supposedly derogatory term 'Jøssing' for those who were pro-Allied.
 The attempt was wholly misconceived as 'Jøssing' was adopted as a positive term by the general public, and the word had been banned from official use by 1943.